Agoric/documentation/main/ertp/api/displayInfo.md

 # DisplayInfo object

-`DisplayInfo` objects have one optional property, `decimalPlaces`, which takes a positive integer value.
+`DisplayInfo` objects have one optional property, `decimalPlaces`, which takes a non-negative integer value.

+`displayInfo` is an optional argument to [`makeIssuerKit`](./issuer.md#makeissuerkitallegedname-amountmathkind-displayinfo).
+If specified, its `decimalPlaces` value is used when displaying amount values of the `brand` created by the issuerKit.

 Tells the display software how many decimal places to move the decimal over to the left, or in other words, which position corresponds to whole